O365/python-o365/README.md

 ```

-To retrieve a contact by it's email:
+To retrieve a contact by their email:

 ```python
 contact = global_address_list.get_contact_by_email('example@example.com')